-Longevity is the most material component of the RM capital requirement.
-Consequently, the RM calculation allows for more accuracy in calculating the future run-off of this component.
-Best estimate and stressed future cash flows are projected to capture the capital requirement at future points in time and the discounted cost of capital is applied.
+Longevity is the most material component of the RM capital requirement and the calculation of the projection of future longevity risk allows for more accuracy than for other risks.
+Best estimate and stressed future cash flows are projected to capture the capital requirement at future points in time and the discounted cost of capital is derived.
 The capital requirement for other risk sub-groups are projected using a proxy approach i.e. the projected capital requirements are estimated using appropriate carrier variables.